When you buy a product through a link on our site, we may earn a commission. Learn More.

 In the wild, both dogs and cats would eat raw meat.
 Raw meat is a good source of taurine, especially organ meats like the heart or the liver.
 However, cooking the meat destroys the taurine contained in it.
 Processed foods for dogs and cats have the same challenge.
 The heat during the processing destroys the taurine.
 Moreover, kibble foods that are common brands do not contain taurine in sufficient quantities needed for a healthy pet, so taurine deficiency in dogs isn’t uncommon.
 Grain-free dog foods often have more, as do raw pet foods.

 Certain dog breeds are more susceptible to heart problems caused by a taurine deficiency.
-Consult with your veterinarian to find out if your pet would benefit from taking the best dog taurine supplement or dog liver supplement.
+Consult with your veterinarian to find out if your pet would benefit from taking the best dog taurine supplement or another dog liver supplement such as milk thistle or certain antioxidants.

 Precautions of Using Dog Taurine Supplements